British and Irish words for British and Irish nations

 Finally, there are the channel islands, which are British nations in their own right, ruled under but governed separately from the UK.
 They each have their own dialect of Norman French (Guernésiais, Jèrriais, Sercquiais, and the extinct Auregnais), which I have not included in the above images as they are unconnected to the Celtic and Germanic languages here, being linguistically much closer to the languages of France.
 The origins of the names of these islands is also uncertain.

-The Bailiwick of Guernsey is a crown dependency name for its largest island, Guernsey.
-The name is presumably Norse, as -ey is an ending for an island, but the rest of the name is uncertain.
+The Bailiwick of Guernsey is a crown dependency named for its largest island, Guernsey.
+The name is presumably Norse, as -ey is an ending for an island, but the rest of the name is of uncertain origin.
 It may come from Grani, a horse in Norse mythology, which was also a man’s name.
 Alderney and Sark are within this Bailwick, and are also of unknown origin.

 The Balawick of Jersey is similarly obscure, and may come from the Old Norse name Geirs, from a man’s name.